FCM Consulting Insights Report: Trends & Strategies for H1-2026

 Explore travel trends from Q1-2024

 Despite increasing demand, companies are not ready to increase corporate travel budgets.
-Business travelers are out on the road meeting with clients and colleagues, and budgets are being maximized with a combination of early bookings and more days away.
+Business travelers are out on the road meeting with clients and colleagues, and budgets are being maximised with a combination of early bookings and more days away.

 The economic outlook for the rest of 2024 is positive but faces some uncertainty due to a flux of geopolitical events.
 Regardless, the rising demand is increasing supplier confidence.
 Seat capacity is forecasted to increase +3.5% over 2019 from May to December 2024 (with North America leading the way at a forecasted +9% increase).